Blendify/blender-manual/blender_docs/manual/compositing/types/input/texture.rst

    Texture Node.

-The Texture node makes 3D textures available to the compositor.
+The Texture node makes 3D textures available to the Compositor.

 Inputs